-“Yeah, there’s a bunch of dinners in the freezer that I can heat in the microwave.
+“There’s a bunch of dinners in the freezer that I can heat in the microwave.
 I’ll have one of the turkey dinners tonight.
 They’re pretty good.
 That and a glass of milk.
 And a dish of vanilla ice cream for dessert.
 A big dish of vanilla ice cream.”

 “You smoked marijuana?” his mother yelled over the phone.
 “What in the world would induce you to do something that stupid?
 Don’t you know that it’s illegal?
 You could have been arrested and thrown in jail.
 Your name is in the police records now.
 That could prevent you from getting into a major university like Stanford.
 What’s your school going to say about you being away from your classes for a week?
 How are you going to maintain an A average if you’re not keeping up with your schoolwork?”

 She would have gone on for much longer, but Greg’s dad broke in and took over the conversation.